Ad Litem -

 Cognitive Impairment -

-When a person has trouble remembering, learning new things, concentrating, or making decisions that affect their everyday life; cognitive impairment ranges from mild to severe
+When a person has trouble remembering, learning new things, concentrating, or making decisions that affect his or her everyday life, that person may have cognitive impairement, which can range from mild to severe.

 A person who has died.